 Not all companies have the exact same underwriting process and ultimately borderline applications are left to individual underwriters’ discretion, so even within the same company, not all underwriters will view the same application in the same way.
 If you think you deserve a better rating, it doesn’t hurt to try again.

 Life insurance companies will ask you questions such as which tobacco products you use, how frequently you use them, and how long you have been using them.
 The younger you are when you moderate your usage the better off you.
 Quitting smoking before you turn age 40 lowers your risk factors by as much as 90%!
 If you smoke a pack a day, try to cut down to 5 or 10 cigarettes a day.
 The less often you use tobacco the better off you are.

 Apply for Reconsideration After you Quit

 Most companies have a process in place to remove your smoker rating if you stop smoking!
 Usually, you need to be smoke-free for 2 years before you can apply.
 If you have an existing policy with a smoker rating, or if you are about to accept a smoker rating, that is OK for you.
 Quit smoking and apply for reconsideration, and you may end up with a rate as if you never smoked!

 As a Last Resort, Apply for a No Underwriting Policy

 If you went through the normal application and underwriting process at an insurance company and you are not offered coverage, or if your premiums are excessive with a substandard rating, it may be time to explore your options for no health exam or no underwriting policies.

-Unfortunately there is no great way to get cheap life insurance if your a smoker, you will pay more because the science is clear that smoking increases your risk of dying.
+Unfortunately, there is no great way to get cheap life insurance if you’re a smoker, you will pay more because the science is clear that smoking increases your risk of dying.
 If you take steps to improve other factors in your control though, you still have a good chance at getting a very reasonable and affordable policy a standard or preferred smoker rating.